Basque Nationalist Party: Civil War

 The autonomous government maintained remarkable order behind the lines in Biscay and western Gipuzkoa, and managed the coordination and provision of military resistance.
 Upon occupation of territories loyal to the Republic, the rebel forces focused repression on leftists, but Basque nationalists were also targeted, facing prison, humiliation, and death in some cases.
 As the rebel troops approached Biscay, the Carlist press in Pamplona even called for the extermination of Basque nationalists.

 José Antonio Aguirre, the party leader, became in October 1936 the first lehendakari (Basque president) of the wartime multipartite Basque Government, ruling the unconquered parts of Biscay and Gipuzkoa.
-In April 1937, the city of Gernika was bombed by German airplanes covertly aiding the rebel forces.
+In April 1937, the city of Guernica was bombed by German airplanes covertly aiding the rebel forces.
 Jose Antonio Aguirre stated that "the German planes bombed us with a brutality that had never been seen before for two and a half hours."
 Pablo Picasso made a painting in remembrance of the massacre named after the city that year.

 When Bilbao, the most populated city in the Basque Country, was taken by Franco's troops, the Basque nationalists decided to not destroy or sabotage the powerful manufacturing industry of Bilbao, thinking that they had the responsibility to secure the prosperity of their people in the future.
 This decision allowed the occupying rebel forces to use the industrial power of Bilbao in their war effort against the rest of Republic-aligned Spain.

 In July 1937, having lost all Basque territory, the Basque Army retreated toward Santander.
 With no territory or help from the Republic, the Basque Army surrendered to the Italian Corpo Truppe Volontari through the so-called Santoña Agreement.
 Prison sentences and executions followed, as the rebel government of Francisco Franco ruled that separate terms of surrender could not be made between the Basques and Italians.
 The Basque government then moved to Barcelona until the fall of Catalonia, and then out of Spain into exile in France.
 Lehendakari Aguirre was exiled in Belgium when Hitler's forces invaded it, thus beginning his long clandestine journey to reach the United States.
 With a false identity, he travelled to Berlin, and then on to Sweden with the help of a Panamanian ambassador.
 He fled Europe for Latin America, where in Uruguay he re-assumed his real identity and was given a visa to the United States.
 He travelled to New York, where he was taken under the protection of American Basques as a professor at Columbia University.